tituspowell/wayfarer-game/README.md

 The graphics are decidedly janky, my lack of Unity experience showing, with poor lighting, generic assets (a single animated monster token to represent all of the various monster types, for example) and very little awareness of shaders and particle effects.
 There is no audio at all.

 The clever things it does, and the wonderfully varied gameplay that is its core appeal, only really emerges once you get past the amateurish graphics and the lack of tutorial.
-Making it a finished, polished game would take an immense amount more work, and as I'm not looking to become a game designer, much of that would feel irrelevant and time-consuming - creating prettier animated assets, for example.
+Making it a finished, polished game would take an immense amount more work.
+As I'm not looking to become a game designer, much of that would feel irrelevant and time-consuming - creating prettier animated assets, for example.
 I did learn Blender at one point to create a custom scythe model that appears so small on the screen you can't appreciate any of the detail.
 Perhaps in the near future, AI will be able to create animated 3D assets from a text prompt, which would make a graphical overhaul much easier.

 <br><br>
 ![UI](screenshots/Trading.PNG)